The Yasuhara Anthy 35mm f1.8 is a compact full manual full-frame mirrorless lens.

 Anthy35 First Impressions

 I wrote a full post dedicated to my first impression that you can read here, but I’ll go into a few details here.

 Right now we’re still in this transition period between full-frame DSLR lenses and mirrorless lenses where a lot of third-party lens designers have just attached fixed extension tubes to their DSLR lenses and are calling them mirrorless lenses.
-Rokinon has done, this, Sigma has done this and many of the Chinese brands are doing this.
+Rokinon has done, this, Sigma has done this and many Chinese brands are doing this.

-A few small companies like Kipon, Yasuhara, and Meike and finally the bigger companies are now making actual full-frame mirrorless lenses that take advantage of that shorter flange distance.
+A few small companies like Kipon, Yasuhara, and Meike, and finally the bigger companies are now making actual full-frame mirrorless lenses that take advantage of that shorter flange distance.
 The results are much smaller lens designs and you can really see this with the Anthy.
 It’s a very short lens but still performs very well.

-With small lenses, you don’t have the same flexibility with design to correct for problems like you do with bigger lenses, and the Anthy I think does a really good job with correcting for the right things while keeping the lens small and light.
+With small lenses, you don’t have the same flexibility with design to correct for problems like you do with bigger lenses, and the Anthy I think does a really good job of correcting for the right things while keeping the lens small and light.

 It’s just incredibly fun to shoot with.

 Image quality surprised me with the Anthy.
 It has a very nice contrast and is definitely sharp enough for casual and street shooting.
 Bokeh looks great, but it does have some flaws with reflections, pretty nasty vignetting, and some field curvature which I’ll get into in more detail.